gotitinc/mongo-bigquery/README.md

 ```

 ## Known Issues

 * There is no easy way to capture records that were updated in MongoDB.
 We are working on capturing oplog and replay inserts and updates.
+* The ways in which the data type of a given changes over time is huge.
+A field can change from an int, to a string, to an array of string, to an array of mix types, to an array of complex objects over time.
+We haven't tested all the different combinations, but very interested in support as many as we can.
+Let us know if you have found a case that we don't support well.
+* We don't use Hive's built-in complex data types like struct and arrays.
+That is coming in the next release.
+Let us know if that's something you are very interested in.

 ## FAQ